deekshaarora12/Calculator_Behaviour/multiplication.md

 Then I see the "input out of range" as the result

-Scenario: Pressing "multiply button" many times
+Scenario: Pressing "multiply button" more than one time

 Given The calculator is on

-And I press "multiply button multiple times"
+And I press "multiply button more than one time"

 Then I see the "multiply button single occurrence" as the result